some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Two types of Entries exist: Type 1 Entries for Services and Type 2 Entries for Eventgroups.
+Two types of entries exist: A Service Entry Type for Services and an Eventgroup Entry Type for Eventgroups, which are used for different entries each.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_47